-The horrific blast at the Beirut port on August 4th has left many citizens in the Lebanese capital traumatized and dealing with anxiety and post-traumatic stress disorder, especially the children, many of whom are now homeless.
+The horrific explosion at the Beirut port on August 4th has left many citizens in the Lebanese capital traumatized and dealing with anxiety and post-traumatic stress disorder, especially the children, many of whom are now homeless.

 “Children have experienced a terrible shock and need time to recover,” said Rima Mohsen, an alternative care specialist for Save The Children in Beirut.

 Save The Children is an organization with 25,000 dedicated staff across 117 countries, who respond to major emergencies, deliver innovative development programs, and ensure children’s voices are heard.

 “They have been scared by what they have experienced and they will need someone close.
 Being separated from their parents can impact their mental health and recovery,” the NGO says.

 The port explosion has displaced 100,000 children and 1,000 of the estimated 6,000 injured in the blast are minors.